ganeshcpote/aws-ssm-patching-status-grafana-dashboard/README.md

 1. Git clone the repo or download the whole thing from the release page

 2. Create Lambda function using **index.js** file with following environment variables
-   * elasticsearchurl	=> http or https URL of Elasticsearch server which is accessible within VPC
+   * *elasticsearchurl :* http or https URL of Elasticsearch server which is accessible within VPC

    ![S3config](/images/image2.png)

 3. Go to SNS service and perform following steps :